stamen/maperture/README.md

 Here, you can customize the following options:

 - `mapboxGlAccessToken`: Your Mapbox GL token to allow style reads
+  - `mapboxBaseApiUrl`: (optional) Support for a Mapbox flavored style that is served from a different server other than `api.mapbox.com`, e.g., Mapbox Atlas.
 - `googleMapsAPIKey`: Your Google Maps API key to enable API usage
 - `stylePresets`: A list of styles with urls to show in the dropdowns.
 Styles must have the following keys:
   - `id`: a unique id